johnchronis/uw-search/README.md

 | cfal          | shape parameter (double)  |
 | file          | path of file              |

-When the dataset is "file" then the file identifued by "path of file" specifies all the keys that will be used in the dataset.
-The file should contain one key per line.
+When the dataset is "file" then the file identified by "path of file" specifies the keys that will be used in the dataset.
+When a dataset from a file is used the DatasetSize parameter does not affect the size of the dataset.The file should contain one key per line.
 Examples of dataaset file can be foundin src/datasets folder.

 For explanation of the parameters and dataset please refer to our paper: ["Efficiently Searching In-Memory Sorted Arrays:Revenge of the Interpolation
 Search?"](http://pages.cs.wisc.edu/~jignesh/publ/Revenge_of_the_Interpolation_Search.pdf).